dfki-ric/docker_image_development/build_image/Readme.md

 # Build workspace image

-The worspace image contains additional dependencies of your specific project.
+You need to adapt the Dockerfile to the needs of your project:

-If the image is in the registry, this step can be omitted
+* If the image is already in your registry, this step can be omitted
+* Add worspace dependencies your project to the image (add the install to the Dockerfile)
+* Add workspace initialization scripts/howto

 ## Workspace Dependencies
 You should try to pre-install all workspace dependencies in this steps Dockerfile.